swaroopmc/Employee-database-with-Java/README.md

 # Employee-database-with-Java
-This is a core java file where employee database implemented with StringBuffer.
-It has create, update, delete operations.
+This is a core java file where employee database is implemented with StringBuffer.
+It has create, update, delete and display operations.